Branding is a visual representation of your company, it separates your company from your competitors.

 To help us unpack this a bit more, I actually interviewed a friend and fellow designer who I knew could bring some great insight to this topic.
 Todd is a web and graphic designer all the way from the UK.
 He’s a part of my network of specialists and he’s a go-to for design and branding.

-Todd Pitcher – Semibold
+Interview with Todd Pitcher – Semibold

 I’m Todd Pitcher, a web & graphic designer all the way from the UK.
 I work with ambitious companies to develop their business through design and digital marketing.
 I like to keep it simple, do the things I KNOW work and produce results for my clients.